Stan & Ollie: Plot

 In 1937, while making Way Out West, Stan Laurel and Oliver Hardy discuss their contracts, agreeing they are not being justly compensated.
 Stan advocates leaving Hal Roach to set up their own production company while Oliver is reluctant to rock the boat.
 Later, at Fox Studios, Stan waits for Oliver so they can sign to Fox.
-Oliver doesn't show and remains tied to Roach, who puts him in the film Zenobia with an elephant, leading to a rift between the two men.
+Oliver does not arrive and remains tied to Roach, who puts him in the film Zenobia with an elephant, leading to a rift between the two men.

 In 1953, they embark on a music hall tour of the UK and Ireland while trying to get a comedic movie of Robin Hood made.
 Poor publicity in Britain has the tour begin in near-empty backstreet theatres as producer Bernard Delfont focuses on his up-and-coming star Norman Wisdom.
 Public appearances improve ticket sales, and they sell out much larger prestigious venues.

-Meanwhile, driven by Stan, they continue to write and develop for the movie against an ominous silence from its London producer.
+Meanwhile, driven by Stan, they continue to write and develop the movie against an ominous silence from its London producer.
 Stan discovers the movie has been cancelled for insufficient funding.
 Unable to tell Oliver, he continues work on the script.

 Their wives, Ida Laurel and Lucille Hardy, join them at the Savoy Hotel.
 They sell out the Lyceum Theatre where, at the opening night party, Ida mentions the "elephant movie" resulting in an argument over the contract fiasco 16 years earlier.
 Stan expresses resentment at Oliver's betrayal of their friendship and accuses him of laziness; Oliver says they were never true friends, that Stan is a hollow man hiding behind his typewriter.
 When Stan says, "I loved us", Oliver counters that Stan loved Laurel and Hardy, "but you never loved me."

 Judging a beauty contest in Worthing, Oliver pointedly rebuffs Stan's attempts at conversation and collapses as Stan addresses the crowd.
 Delfont suggests Stan replace him with English comic Nobby Cook.
 Stan goes to Oliver who tells him he is retiring.
-Going on stage could be fatal, so Oliver has promised Lucille he will not and they will leave for America as soon as possible.
+Going on stage could be fatal, so Oliver has promised Lucille he will not, and they will leave for the United States as soon as possible.
 They agree it is for the best, that Stan will carry on with a new partner, and that they had not meant the things they said in their argument.